- What do I need to prepare my fully online (asynchronous) course?

 Confirm meeting and/or assignment dates and deadlines in the Instructional Plan.
 Compare the Instructional Plan due dates with any automatic quiz release dates and assignment due dates in the course shell to ensure they align.
 Consider adding deadlines to the Calendar tool.
 If adjusting dates, take into account academic dates and religious holidays.

 Select the Student View from your settings in the top right corner of the site to see the shell from a student’s perspective.
-Check all active links in the Course Information section and the first week of the Contents section to ensure they are functioning correctly.
+Review the first few weeks to anticipate questions check all links are functioning correctly.
 Seek assistance on fixing broken links from eConestoga.

 Prepare a Communication Plan

-Plan a schedule for regular communication and engagement with students using Announcements and/or Course Mail tools.
-If in your asynchronous course you will offer optional, unstructured office hours, create a Zoom meeting room link in the Conestoga Zoom portal to share with students in the Calendar tool.
+Plan regular communication and engagement schedule with students using Announcements and/or Course Mail tools.
+If you will offer optional, unstructured office hours in your asynchronous course, create a Zoom meeting room link in the Conestoga Zoom portal to share with students in the Calendar tool.

-An orientation to your asynchronous course especially is important for students with limited or no experience with online learning.
-Create a written or video orientation for the first Announcement.
-Make note of the importance of viewing the Instructional Plan, students’ “map” to the course.
+An orientation announcement welcomes all students and can be particularly helpful to students with limited or no experience with fully online learning.
+In your text or video announcement, make note of the importance of viewing the Instructional Plan, students’ “map” to the course.
 Contact eConestoga for help creating course videos.

 Share a Faculty Bio

 Students want to know about you!
 Share relevant professional details about yourself as well as your contact information on the Faculty Bio page, if available (add a photo or video).
 If there is no Faculty Bio page, then create a simple one in the Course Information section.
 Learn how to add a course page.